Pages tagged with: commonwealth games

 Women's sport matured in New Zealand after 1945.
 Mass participation in a period of prosperity, and increased mobility thanks to the now-common motor car, were crucial factors.

-On the opening day of what are billed as the 'Friendly Games', Canterbury runner Dick Tayler pulls off a surprise victory for the host nation in the 10,000 m.
+On the opening day of what were billed as the 'Friendly Games', Canterbury runner Dick Tayler pulled off a surprise victory for the host nation in the 10,000 m.